mhmood-sf/Snip/README.md

-to make things a bit manageable, all abbreviations are actually prefixed. the default is '0', so the snip in the example above will be expanded when you type '0begin' and then a space (or a keyword character). you can change this by setting the `g:snap_prefix` variable. **note** that the prefix must be a keyword character otherwise it will make vim angry (see `:h iskeyword`).
+to make things a bit manageable, all abbreviations are actually prefixed. the default is '0', so the snip in the example above will be expanded when you type '0begin' and then a space (or a non-keyword character). you can change this by setting the `g:snap_prefix` variable. **note** that the prefix must be a keyword character otherwise it will make vim angry (see `:h iskeyword`).